Appsilon/shiny.i18n/README.md

 [![R-CMD-check](https://github.com/Appsilon/shiny.i18n/workflows/R-CMD-check/badge.svg)](https://github.com/Appsilon/shiny.i18n/actions/workflows/main.yaml)
 <!-- badges: end -->

 Using it is very simple: just prepare your translation files in one of the supported formats, read them into your app using user-friendly **shiny.i18n** interface and surround your expressions to translate by a translator tag.
-Thanks to that your app will remain neat and readible.
+Thanks to that your app will remain neat and readable.

-*Actually, you can use **shiny.i18n** as a standalone R package - shiny app is just a perfect usecase example.*
+*Actually, you can use **shiny.i18n** as a standalone R package - shiny app is just a perfect use-case example.*

 Change languages and formats easy with **shiny.i18n**.